RosaliaTufano/self-admitted-GAI-usage/README.md

 # "Developers and Generative AI: A Study of Self-Admitted Usage in Open Source Projects"

 This is the replication package of the work *"Developers and Generative AI: A Study of Self-Admitted Usage in Open Source Projects"*

+## Content

+The two folders `chatgpt` and `copilot` contain the same type of files for two analysis conducted.
+In particular they contain:

+- `<AI-tool>_discarded_instances.csv`: contains the instances discarded during the manual analysis.
+Each instance comes with its category (commit/issue/PR) and the link to open the instance on GitHub.
+- `<AI-tool>_labeled_instances.csv`: contains the valid instances used to build the taxonomy.
+Each instance comes with the assigned label(s), its category (commit/issue/PR) and the link to open the instance on GitHub.
+- `<AI-tool>_labels.csv` : contains the labels that make up the taxonomy.
+Each label comes with the number of instances (commit/issue/PR) tagged with it.
+- `<AI-tool>_ngrams.txt` : contains the list of n-grams used to select the instances to analyze from the initial dataset.
+- `taxonomy_<AI-tool>`: is the representation of the taxonomy built on top of the manual analysis